NUKnightLab/git-deploy/README.md

 Default: `~/.vault_password`.
 File which contains the password for decrypting Ansible vault files located in the vault directory.

-**GIT_DEPLOY_VERSION**
-The default behavior is for git-deploy to use the currently checked-out branch of the git-deploy repository.
-For projects configured for a specific git-deploy branch, specify the version branch with this variable.
-NOTE: This setting requires the use of git-deploy.wrapper.sh.
-Calling git-deploy.py directly will simply use the current checkout.

 ## Project organization and operations requirements